Dallas-iKe/groceryApp/README.md

 ## Contact

-For any questions or suggestions, feel free to open an issue or contact me directly at [clarity471@gmail.com] (mailto:your.clarity471@gmail.com)
+For any questions or suggestions, feel free to open an issue or contact me directly [through email](mailto:your.clarity471@gmail.com)